georgelza/MongoCreator-GoProducer-avro/README.md

         Changed to Apache Hive catalog on HDFS back-end.
         Changed to Apache Hive catalog with a PostgreSql back end.
         (Using the stand alone Hive metastore for convenience, see infrastructure sub directory for a distributed Hive deployment the in works).
-8. Using Kafka Sink connector sink the sales per store per terminal per hour onto MongoDB collection.
+8. Using Kafka Sink connector sink the various values onto MongoDB collection.
-9. On MongoDB Atlas cluster merge the salesbaskets and salespayments collection feeds into a salescompleted collection.
+9. On MongoDB Atlas cluster merge the salesbaskets and salespayments collection into a new salescompleted collection.
 TooDo
-10. Using MongoDB Aggregation calculate sales by brand by hours and sales by product by hour into 2 new collections.
+10. Using MongoDB Aggregation recalculate the various value outputing the aggregated data into 2 new collections.
 ToDo
-11. Using Kafka source connector extract 4 Mongo collections onto 4 new Kafka topics.
+11. Using Kafka source connector extract the various Mongo collections onto new Kafka topics.
 ToDo
-12. Using 4 Python applications echo the messages from the 4 topics onto the terminal.
+12. Using X Python applications echo the messages from the 4 topics onto the terminal.
 ToDo

 ## Using the app.